To create a seamless experience for the site users, you can use Toolset to create custom login pages.

 - In our case, we want to add a redirect for a specific user role.
 In the Rule Condition dropdown, select User Role and then use the dropdown next to it to select the specific role.

 - In the Login URL field, enter the page you want users to end up at after logging in.

 - In the Logout URL field, enter the page you want users to end up at after logging out.

-- Click the Add role rule button to confirm your selection.
+- Click the Save Rule button to confirm your selection.

 At the next login, users with the selected role will go to the specified URL.